nosklo/notes-extension-gnome/README.md

-# Sticky notes extension
+# Sticky Reborn notes extension

-This is a fork of https://github.com/maoschanz/notes-extension-gnome, a really nice GNOME Shell extension providing customizable sticky notes.
+This is a fork of [Sticky Notes](https://github.com/maoschanz/notes-extension-gnome), a really nice GNOME Shell extension by Romain F. T. that provides customizable sticky notes.

 It was forked only to add rudimentary support to Gnome 40+, because we need it and it wasn't ready yet.